yuri-motta/ml/README.md

 # ml (machine learning)

-This repository presents different applications of supervisory learning.
-It is based on Python 3, sklearn and jupyter notebook.
+This repository presents different applications of surpervised and unsupervised learning.
+It is based on Python 3, Sklearn and Jupyter Notebook.

-The purpose is to help users to understand the different tools applied in machine learning.

 _Applications (/projects):_
-* __/boston_housing__ - A linear regression model to predict housing prices
+* __/boston_housing__ - A linear regression model to predict housing prices.
-* __/sms_spam_det__ - A classifier based on Naive Bayes to detect SPAM - SMS messages
+* __/sms_spam_det__ - A classifier based on Naive Bayes to detect SPAM - SMS messages.
 * __/titanic__ - A classifier to detect if a passanger survived or died during the Titanic disaster.

 _Studying material (/learning_material):_